yourjennaeve/SQL/README.md

+#Jenna's SQL portfolio

-*Welcome to my SQL portfolio!
+##*Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
 Here in my GitHub I included below:*

 1. A database schema design project that showcases my skills in data modeling and schema development.
 2. A data manipulation project that demonstrates my expertise in querying, filtering, and joining data from multiple tables.